Canonical Decompositions of 3-Connected Graphs: Apex-decompositions

 We label the edges of the central torso-cycle $O$ of an apex-decomposition~$\Acal$ with the letters \ty{b} or~\ty{t}, depending on whether they are bold or timid, respectively.
 The cyclic sequence of these letters is the \emph{type} of~$O$.
+For example, $O$ has type \ty{btbt} if $O$ is a 4-cycle $O=v_0 v_1 v_2 v_3 v_0$ and there is an index $i$ such that the edges along either $v_i v_{i+1} v_{i+2} v_{i+3} v_{i+4}$ or $v_i v_{i-1} v_{i-2} v_{i-3} v_{i-4}$ (using indices in~$\mathbb{Z}_4$) read \ty{btbt}.
 When $O$ has type \ty{btbt}, we say that $O$ has the type $\ty{btbt}^-$ if $O$ additionally has a timid edge both of whose endvertices are not adjacent to~$v$; otherwise we say that $O$ has the type~$\ty{btbt}^+$.

 \begin{obs} A central torso-cycle of type $\ty{btbt}^+$ has two non-adjacent vertices that are adjacent to $v$ or else the two endvertices of one bold edge are neighbours of $v$ while no endvertex of the other bold edge is adjacent to~$v$. \end{obs}